 # Product Backlog Board

 This board is maintained by the Product Manager (PM) and CTO.
-It is the main entry point for all epics and stories.
+It is the main entry point for all issues.

 Items on this board are put into one of the following states to indicate their priority in the backlog, they can move up or down the priority depending on business needs.

-A weekly review is held to keep the backlog in order - triaging new items that have been raised and not yet added to the backlog, reflecting on changing priorities and requirements.
+A continuous review is held by the PM to keep the backlog in order - triaging new items that have been raised and not yet added to the backlog, and reflecting on changing priorities and requirements.

 # Development Board

-The Development Board is used to plan and track the work within the current milestone release.
+The Development Board is used to plan and track the work within the current Iteration.

-- Iterations to indicate when an item is being worked on
+Within the board, we use iterations to indicate when an item is being worked on.
+The

 The board has the following states:

-ToDo- items assigned to the milestone or iteration but not yet started
+ToDo- items already be planned but not yet started